Mmaphuti-CMD/IAmSMK/README.md

 ## Development

-Swagger UI is available at `/swagger` when running in development mode.
+Swagger UI is available at `/swagger` when running in development mode for testing both controllers.